 Because of its high nitrate content, the way beetroot juice may work is that it delivers nitrites and, more importantly, nitric oxide to the cells.
 This works on the small blood vessels by keeping them open longer during exercise and works on the mitochondria by improving their management of oxygen in the cell.

 However, nitrate tolerance may limit its usefulness if used daily.
 Investigators have known about nitrate tolerance for over a hundred years for the nitrate medications.
-People on nitrate medications need higher and higher doses are needed to get the favorable effects.
+People on nitrate medications need higher and higher doses to get the favorable effects.
 But there are forms of nitrate molecules that show less tolerance.
 It may be that beetroot juice has nitrate in such a form.
 Studies that use beetroot juice for longer periods would help determine its long term effects.

 So what is the bottom line?
 At this point, beetroot juice appears to help you exercise longer if you take it several to 24 hours prior to your exercise session.
 It helps you reduce your blood pressure in the short term.
 If you take it daily, you may gradually lose the blood pressure lowering and performance enhancing effect.

-But if you include it once or twice a week you will be able to exercise longer during one or two sessions, and will be getting a great boost of potassium.
+But if you include it once or twice a week you will be able to exercise longer during one or two sessions.
+And you will get a great boost of potassium.
 That boost can help you get the 4700 mg of potassium a day that has been shown to help with long term blood pressure reduction.
 Check the “Links to Food Potassium Tables” tab for links to tables of high potassium foods.